TISUnion/Carpet-TIS-Addition/README.md

 For example, `/lifetime creeper` shows all statistic of creeper in detail, and `/lifetime creeper removal` only shows removal statistic of creeper in detail

-Show the detail statistic of specific entity type.
-You can specify which part of the statistic will be output

-For example, `/lifetime creeper` shows all statistic of creeper in detail, and `/lifetime creeper removal` only shows removal statistic of creeper in detail

 # Scarpet